Inflationary power spectrum from the Lanczos algorithm: Power spectrum of OTMSS

 where $\gamma_z$ is the ratio \eqref{ratio between BD and sqz}.
 Thereafter, we could define the power spectrum of the mode function $v_z$ as follows,

-To match the observations, we will use the curvature perturbation to calculate the power spectrum, where the curvature perturbation is $\mathcal{R}=v/z$ with $z=\sqrt{2\epsilon}a$ as shown in Sec. \ref{Some foundation of inflationary perturbation}.
-Thus, we could obtain the power spectrum of curvature perturbation as follows,
+To compare with observational data, we compute the power spectrum using the curvature perturbation \(\mathcal{R} = v/z\), where \(z = \sqrt{2\epsilon}\,a\) as defined in Sec.~\ref{Some foundation of inflationary perturbation}.
+The power spectrum of the curvature perturbation is therefore given by: